48 Rare & Scarce Moth species recorded at Rough Bank

 at least 10 Cotswold sites from mid May to mid July.
 Its larvae feed on a variety of herbaceous plants.

-(1 record of the adult below, reared from a larva found on knapweed)
+(2 records including the adult below, reared from a larva found on knapweed)

 Scarce Species (Nb)

 41 species rated "Nationally Scarce B" (also known as "Nationally Notable b", abbreviated to "Nb")